marisolgr/python_sat_tutorials/README.md

 ## How it works
 This tutorials are developed to run on the Cloud and access satellite data on the Cloud as well (_For this first release, data used is local or available online, the second release will include cloud data access_).

 __To launch the tutorial__, click on the binder icon below.

 It will redirect you to an online version of the tutorial.
-It takes some time to load, but you'll be promted with Jupyter environment on your web browser.
-Once there, double click on the Chapter you want to work on.
-At the end of the session, quit the session (top right of the page) and close the window.
+It might some time to load the first time, but eventually you'll be promted with _Jupyter_ environment on your web browser.
+Once there, _double click_ on the Chapter you want to work on.
+At the end of the session, quit the session (top right of the page).
 You can access it as many times as you want.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/marisolgr/python_sat_tutorials/HEAD)